What Are DDoS Attacks?

 Short for Distributed Denial of Services, a DDoS attack is a malicious attempt to spam or hack a network.
 Though a DDoS attack is frequent in the internet industry, it has started to grip the cryptocurrency space.
 In this blog, we will learn about Crypto-based DDoS in detail and find out how it occurs, as well as, ways to stop them if such attacks occur on a blockchain network.

 A DDoS breach can be defined as a cyber-attack carried out by perpetrators seeking to temporarily block a blockchain network for its users by disrupting the host services.
-It is essentially done by flooding the incoming traffic using separate sources, which makes it impossible for the host to block a single source and often results in overloaded systems.
+It is essentially done by flooding the incoming traffic using separate sources.
+Making it impossible for the host to block a single source and often results in overloaded systems.

 Let’s simplify it with a real-world example of a UK exchange EXMO that recently went under a DDoS attack: